wpernath/quarkus-grumpycat/README.md

 ### `game-logic.js`: updateEnemy()
 This function calculates the shortest path between each enemy and the dog.
 It just calculates the next possible move for each cat based on a simple Lee Algorythm.
 If there is no direct path between the cat and the player, it follows the logic: walk in a random walkable direction until you hit a border, then choose another random walkable direction.

+## About the graphics
+The map graphics are coming from OpenGameArt.org